OfficeForProductSafetyAndStandards/cosmetic-product-notifications/README.md

     127.0.0.1   keycloak

-Build and start-up the project:
+Build and start-up the full project:

     docker-compose up

+Alternatively, you can run the specific component you're interested in using e.g. `docker-compose up mspsds-web` or `docker-compose up cosmetics-web`.

-You'll then most likely want to run the [website setup steps](mspsds-web/README.md#getting-setup).
+You'll then most likely want to run the [Cosmetics setup steps](cosmetics-web/README.md#getting-setup) or [MSPSDS setup steps](mspsds-web/README.md#getting-setup).

 When pulling new changes from master, it is sometimes necessary to run the following if there are changes to the Docker config: